rubenoliveros/file_parser/README.md

 - File not found errors
 - Processing errors

 All errors are logged with detailed messages for debugging.

+## Contributing

+Feel free to submit issues and enhancement requests!